jpease/justinpease.com/_posts/2022-10-27-the-cto-will-need-to-fix-that.md

 to reflect.
 Why is that the case and what can be done to improve the situation?

 # Credits and Thanks
-* <a name="MPS" href="https://www.linkedin.com/in/dieswaytoofast/">Mahesh Paolini-Subramanya</a> for
+* <a name="MPS" href="https://www.linkedin.com/in/dieswaytoofast/">Mahesh Paolini-Subramanya</a> - For ideas on culture implications
-    the idea of culture implications.
+* <a name="CJ" href="https://www.linkedin.com/in/cuyler/">Cuyler Jones</a> - For ideas on culture implications